2022

 2014

-The first Chantilly Arts & Elegance Richard Mille was a great success, winning the Best Event of the Year award in the Concours category at the Historic Motoring Awards ceremony of British magazine Octane.
+The first edition of the event immediately established itself as one of the finest events of its kind, immediately winning Best Event of the Year in the Concours category at the Historic Motoring Awards ceremony organised by the British magazine Octane.

 Best of Show Concours d’Etat